apolloraines/SAIQL-CE/INVESTORS.md

 - Role-based permissions make it enterprise-ready from day one
 - Once Copilot controls their systems, switching cost is enormous

+**Third-party access:** Contract companies (AI camera monitoring, managed security services, facilities management) can be granted routed access via CLI to a Copilot instance running on a server in the customer's data room.
+The service provider gets controlled access to the systems they manage—without the customer exposing raw infrastructure or building custom integrations.

 **The business model shift:** We're not just selling database infrastructure.
 We're selling the AI layer that runs their business—with SAIQL as the secure, grounded foundation underneath.

 ---